From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 • I successfully compiled the project

-• I ran the editor with and without debug traces
+• I ran the application in debug and release mode

 • I ran the tests